-When your ancestors millions of years ago came across a lion and believed that their life was in danger, how did their body respond?
+When our early ancestors came across a lion and believed that their life was in danger, how did their bodies respond?

 Well, first blood started pumping to all of their organs, pupils dilated, heart pounded, and they became hyper-focused on the lion.
 All of this enabled them to either run for their life or climb a tree, or have super-human strength to fight the lion, or - in some cases - drop and ‘play dead’.